junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 Dean sighs annoyedly, "When can we get out of this we'll-end-the-world-or-the-world-will-end crap?
 Shit just never stop hitting fans!"

-Cass gives him a upset smile.
+Cass gives him an upset smile.

 Sam sighs a soft "Yeah" and falls to silence.